 That’s the number of licensed attorneys in the United States, according to The American Bar Association.
-Which means it’s also the number of lawyers competing for clients and cases nationwide.
+It also the number of lawyers competing for clients and cases nationwide.

 It doesn’t have to be.

 With a future-forward marketing strategy, you’ll attract the cases you want and leave even your most distinguished competitors in the dust.

 Don’t let marketing be the “big scary area” that keeps you from doubling the size of your firm…

 Learn the top 3 legal marketing trends and 15 essential marketing tips for lawyers that’ll have you saying, “Our competitors have been trying to catch up ever since.”

 - Trend #1: The rise of semantic search.

 - Trend #2: A shift in content marketing approaches.